schenklradio/maps-for-workadventure/README.md

 ## Serving the map to public

+Compile the script manually with the `compileJS.sh` script and push the new `script.js` to the repository.

-For serving all files and the `script.js` the compilation is done by GitHub Actions and will be served over the GitHub Pages mechanism.
-The compiled `main.json` and all other files file are available on `http://schenklradio.github.io/maps-for-workadventure` after every push to the main branch.
+~~For serving all files and the `script.js` the compilation is done by GitHub Actions and will be served over the GitHub Pages mechanism.
+The
+compiled `main.json` and all other files file are available on `http://schenklradio.github.io/maps-for-workadventure` after every push to the main branch.~~